Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Cowra Surrounds has lower incomes than the national average.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Cowra Surrounds has lower income compared to national averages.
 The median income is $43,389 and the average is $54,018.
-This contrasts with Rest of NSW where the median income is $49,459 and the average is $62,998.
+This contrasts with Rest of NSW's median income of $49,459 and average income of $62,998.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Cowra Surrounds would be approximately $48,860 (median) and $60,830 (average) as of September 2025.
-Census data reveals that incomes in Cowra Surrounds fall between the 11th and 12th percentiles nationally for households, families, and individuals.
-Specifically, 27.7% of the population falls within the $400 - 799 income range.
-This differs from metropolitan regions where the $1,500 - 2,999 category is predominant at 29.9%.
+Census 2021 income data indicates that household, family, and personal incomes in Cowra Surrounds fall between the 11th and 12th percentiles nationally.
+Income brackets show that 27.7% of the population (1,628 individuals) earn within the $400 - $799 range, differing from metropolitan regions where the $1,500 - $2,999 category is predominant at 29.9%.
 Housing costs are modest with 90.0% of income retained, but total disposable income ranks at just the 17th percentile nationally.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income